ibm-cloud-docs/messages-for-rabbitmq/ha-dr.md

 When restoring from backups, a new instance is created with new connection strings.
 Existing workloads and processes must be adjusted to consume the new connection strings.

-A recovered database may also need the same customer-created dependencies of the disaster database - make sure these and other services exist in the recovered region:
+A recovered database may also need the same customer-created dependencies of the disaster database - make sure this and other services exist in the recovered region:

-   - IBM® Key Protect for IBM Cloud®
-   - Hyper Protect Crypto Services
+   - {{site.data.keyword.keymanagementserviceshort}}

 Remember that deleting an instance also deletes its associated backups.
 However, deleted instance may be recoverable within a limited timeframe.
 For more information, see the [Backups FAQ](/docs/cloud-databases?topic=cloud-databases-faq-backups).